pingcap/docs/tidb-distributed-execution-framework.md

 Enabling the DXF can solve the above problems and has the following three advantages:

 - The framework provides unified capabilities for high scalability, high availability, and high performance.
-- The framework supports distributed execution of backend tasks, which can flexibly schedule the available computing resources of the entire TiDB cluster, thereby better utilizing the computing resources in a TiDB cluster.
+- The framework supports distributed execution of tasks, which can flexibly schedule the available computing resources of the entire TiDB cluster, thereby better utilizing the computing resources in a TiDB cluster.
-- The framework provides unified resource usage and management capabilities for both overall and individual backend tasks.
+- The framework provides unified resource usage and management capabilities for both overall and individual tasks.

 Currently, for TiDB Self-Hosted, the DXF supports the distributed execution of the `ADD INDEX` and `IMPORT INTO` statements.
 For TiDB Cloud, the `IMPORT INTO` statement is not applicable until v7.2.